I am unable to offer a face-to-face appointment to you at this time if:

 you are self-isolating - until your isolation period is over and you have no symptoms

-you have been in contact with anyone with suspected or confirmed Covid-19 and have been asked to self-isolate for 14 days.
+you have been in contact with anyone with suspected or confirmed COVID -19 and have been asked to self-isolate.

 I am unable to offer a face-to-face appointment at this time to anyone in the vulnerable “High Risk” groups defined by the NHS below:

 People with severe respiratory conditions including cystic fibrosis, severe asthma and severe chronic obstructive pulmonary (COPD).

 People with rare diseases and inborn errors of metabolism that significantly increase the risk of infections (such as Severe combined immunodeficiency (SCID), homozygous sickle cell).